kisakyegordon/sms-manager/README.md

 ## Send Sms Message

-Send a `POST` request to the endpoint below
+Send a `POST` request to the endpoint below, to send an sms message.
+- When an sms is sent, its default status is `sent`, after a user  retrieves alone, the status is updated to `read`.

 ```
     /api/v1/sms/:phone